runrig-coop/hedgerows/notes.md

 Both knowledge and land must be given back to the whole at some point

+Technology and open source software became deeply politicized for me in 2012 in a way that food and farming had never been.

 ### Stealing the Commons from off the Goose
 via [_On the Commons_](http://www.onthecommons.org/magazine/%E2%80%9Cstealing-common-goose%E2%80%9D#sthash.V1isYy7t.hvRTkOB9.dpbs):